ElonDormancy/Homepage/_pages/cv.md

 + Used Python programming to obtain the mean vibrational quantum number and Rabi frequency

-<font Size = 20>Preparation of entangled state through Mølmer–Sørensen gate
+Preparation of entangled state through Mølmer–Sørensen gate

 + Derived of the evolution of the density matrix of two ions and state occupation under the drive of red and blue detuned lasers via series expansion/phase space method
 + Used Python programming to obtain optimal fidelity and the minimum time for Mølmer–Sørensen gate